MarcoAntonioMartinez/ruby-cli-project/README.md

 # ruby-cli-project

-CLI project which calculated distance between two end points
+CLI project which calculates distance between two end points.

+Run with ruby distance.md and choose a selection from the list.

 - Ruby version: `3.2.1`